Picks and Shovels: tech marketing for the AI era.

 You have to understand the big picture.
 Entire market segments are being created right now.
 Entire market segments are being destroyed.
 The marketer who sees those shifts early and translates them into action will win.

-The days of hiring a "strategy person" are over.
-You are strategy and tactics, all wrapped in one.
+Indeed, you are strategy and tactics, all wrapped in one.
 You need to form hypotheses about where the market is going, test them with real work, and adjust when the data comes back.

 5. Cross over